lkodinsson/MARS/Fantasy/Archetypes.md

 **Talent** Toughness (+8)

-**Primary Stat** Fighters must start with either their strength or their dexterity at above average (d12).
+**Primary Stat** Fighters must start with either a maximum strength or maximum dexterity of 11 or greater.